privly/privly-organization/presentations/2013-03-05-Machine-Learning/README.md

 ## Injectable Application

-(Twitter Reading Picture)

-## Injectable Application

 ### What Can These Applications Do?

 * Full web applications: Cryptography, Chat, Email, Code Sharing
 * With the added benefits: Work with any web server, integrates with existing websites, can customize APIs for host sites,

 ## Extension

-Posting Form

 ## Host Page

-Interact with imo.im

 ## Content Server

-Privly or anyone else, show Github

 ## Library

-Provided by the extension and a content server

 # Posting Diagram